-Fall just arrived but I want to tell you that now is the time to prepare for Spring.
-Now you may be saying but “Amy, Spring, and Summer just got over, I want the cold weather, the hoodies and bonfires.”
+Fall is arriving but I want to tell you that now is the time to prepare for Spring.
+Now you may be saying but “Amy, Spring, and Summer just got over, I want the cold weather, the hoodies, and bonfires.”
 And you are not wrong!
 But now is the time to be preparing to plant flower bulbs in order to have pretty flowers come March and April.

 You may have noticed bulbs in your local home store’s garden section and they have them there because now is the time to plant.
 You could still plant bulbs in Spring but they won’t bloom until the following year.
 The weather here in the Pacific Northwest is perfect right now for planting.
 We are having a spell of warmer weather but with a crispness to the air that signals Fall has arrived.